kaxxa123/crypto-toys/docs/plonk_by_crypto-toys.md

 ``./build/toys.js`` - EC computations over finite fields of the type Fq.

-``./build/i-toys.js`` - EC computations over an extension fields Fq^2.
+``./build/i-toys.js`` - EC computations over an extension field Fq^2.
 Only extension fields having embedding degree 2 are supported.
 This is often the case when dealing with toy examples.

 ``./build/p-toys.js`` - Support for projective coordinates.